 The dropout rate in Argentina was already one of the highest in Latin America.
 According to the UNESCO, only the 48% of students finished high school on time, leading the ranking of absenteeism beside 65 countries of the Pisa tests.
 COVID-19 has deepened this situation.
 UNICEF shows that the percentage of students not receiving education has skyrocketed from 4% to 18%.
 Today, ACDI's efforts is centered in facilitating and encouraging children, families and schools' enjoyment of education.

 Since 2001, ACDI carries on a Child Support Program that provides students, schools and families financial, pedagogical and emotional assistance.
 Today, "Padrinos Solidarios" benefits more than 400 children, supporting projects such as: digital inclusion, scholarships, teaching and learning materials, equipment, cultural and recreational activities, food supply and clothes for families and school canteens.

-This program works since 20 years and it's impact was proved by a university research.
+It's impact was proved by a university research.
 The dropout rate has decrease between the 10 schools involved and ACDI's method has proved to be a positive way to reverse the sense of "social inferiority" or "inability" by providing self-awareness and empowerment to children and families by promoting experiences of participation, recognition, and skills development.